KayongoYongo/PP-Flask_to_do_List_API/README.md

 * To run the website, copy this link onto the browser: `http://127.0.0.1:5000/`

-# If you want to use populated data, use the dump file provided:
+## If you want to use populated data, use the dump file provided:
+To restore the dump file, use this command `mysql -u username -p database_name < dump_file.sql`